Despite the fact that there are tons of things to do in Thessaloniki, Greece’s second-largest city is not on everyone’s radar.

 From the White Tower, you have a lovely view of the entire city and the Mediterranean Sea.

 If you have only a few hours in Thessaloniki, a visit to the White Tower would be the one thing you should definitely make time for.
 And because of its central location, you’ll probably want to start any trip to Thessaloniki here.
+This walking tour with a local takes in the White Tower and other highlights in the city.

 The White Tower is definitely one of the top things to see in Thessaloniki and at only €8, it’s quite an affordable attraction as well.